TRAP/NEUTER/RETURN

 RETURN

-- The "fixed" and vaccinated cats are picked up at 7:30 a.m. the day after surgery and returned to their colony to live happier and healthier lives.
+- Cats are returned to their outdoor colony to live happier and healthier lives.

 Rules for Trap/Neuter/Return of Community Cats